Dear purple butterflies,

 "At baseline, among the 34 brain regions the team selected, they found that connectivity among fibromyalgia patients was increased mainly when compared to healthy individuals.
 After listening to music, however, connectivity among many regions decreased for the fibromyalgia patients.
 'Basically, what we're looking at is a reversion of those circuits into something more normal,' Dr. Garza-Villarreal said.
 Exposure to music had the opposite effect on healthy individuals; fMRIs revealed an increase in connectivity for them.
 And, as expected, the pink noise did not have any effect on either fibromyalgia patients or healthy participants."
 In a nutshell, Dr. Eduardo commented that he suspects music does release the patient from thinking less about their pain.
 Once again, good doctor, I can attest to this statement!
 During the final step in this group trial, the doctors observed levels of pain intensity with the music as a critical factor.
 "Those patients with fibromyalgia reported experiences of pain relief that corresponded by-and-large to reductions in connectivity between regions within both the DPMS and the DMN."

 I have such high hopes for the future of therapy for Fibromyalgia and chronic pain patients.
 Reducing medicine by half, that would be wonderful!
-If they can accomplish taking away medication completely, that would be fantastic!
-All we can do is pray for solutions and be thankful that we live within a time that science and technology is changing all the time!
+All we do can is pray for solutions and be thankful that we live within a time that science and technology is changing all the time!
+Do you enjoy listening to music?
+I’d love to know what type.
+Thank you for taking the time to read my blog today!
+If you’re enjoying my blogs, why not subscribe to my website?
+My blogs will go straight to your email.
+It’s free to sign up!
+Tell your friends!
+Tell your friends to tell their friends!

 Till next time!